This page explains how nouns and articles work in Brazilian Portuguese, including grammatical gender and how to use definite and indefinite articles.

 Nouns are words that represent people, places, or things.

-Nouns in Brazilian Portuguese come in two types.
-If a noun ends in an a, it is generally feminine and if it ends in an o, it is generally masculine:
+If a noun ends with an –o, it is generally masculine and if it ends with an –a, it is generally feminine:

 Articles in Brazilian Portuguese